Mod8124/python-basics/readme.md

 - `not in` the same thing but reverse lol

 # list
-well, list is the same that array xD
-`number = [1,2, 3, 4]`
+It's a collection that is ordered and **muteable** (allow duplicated) also list is the same that array xD `number = [1,2, 3, 4]`
 `list((1,2,3))` create a list with casting